Alfaxad/Sara/README.md

 - **Care gap detection**: missing or stale labs such as A1C.
 - **Patient summary generation**: role-specific summaries for ED clinicians, care managers, and patients.

-The original Sara loop reasons about which FHIR call to make, executes it, reads the result, and decides the next step.
-The IRIS edition adds deterministic clinical helpers before LLM wording so facts and actions are auditable.

 ## Sara for IRIS